-One of our best selling products is the No.20 Leather Card Holder.
+One of our best selling products was the No.20 Leather Card Holder.
 Now you can make your own in about 30 minutes.
-Just download the FREE template and watch the video below to learn how to make a card holder.
+Watch the video below to learn how to make a card holder.

 Choose the leather you want your card holder to be made of.
 Most likely you have a Tandy Leather Factory in your area.
 That's a good place to start.
-But if you're not sure how to pick out leather, Read my article How to choose the BEST leather for your project.
+But if you're not sure how to pick out leather, Read my article How to Choose the Best Type of Leather for your project.
 For this card holder, pick something that is around 3-5 oz in weight.
 Anything thinner than that will be too flimsy.

 For our thread, we use a .04" waxed polyester cord from Maine Thread Company.
 Polyester is quite a bit stronger than cotton and the waxed coating really seals up the stitch well as it heats up from friction.
 Cut your thread about 4-5x the length of the stitch.
 Then thread a needle on each end of your thread.
 Begin to stitch each side.
 We chose to use a cross stitch for this piece, but you could go with a basic saddle stitch or anything else you prefer.